-Just off the coast of southeastern North Carolina lies Topsail Island, a beautiful and historic 26-mile long barrier island.
-As you might expect, this narrow strip of land boasts mile after mile of beautiful beachfront, but Topsail Beach is the only one of those stretches of sand where dogs are allowed to visit while off-leash.
+Just off the coast of southeastern North Carolina lies Topsail Island, a beautiful and historic 26-mile long barrier island that's home to three distinct communities.
+As you might expect, this narrow strip of land boasts mile after mile of beautiful beachfront, but in Topsail Beach is where you'll find the only one of those stretches of sand where dogs are allowed to visit off-leash.

-But Topsail Beach really is a haven for dog lovers and their furry friends, especially during the off season.
-It's a roughly 40-mile drive northeast of Wilmington, but it's well worth the trip if you want to give your dog the chance to have a pet-acular beach experience.
+Topsail Beach is a haven for dog lovers and their furry friends, especially during the off season.
+It's well worth the trip to give your dog a pet-acular beach experience!